 It is a condition that affects one of the common plantar digital nerves that run between the long bones (metatarsals) in the foot.
 It most commonly affects the nerve between the third and fourth metatarsal bones, causing pain and numbness in the third and fourth toes.
 It can also affect the nerve between the second and third metatarsal bones, causing symptoms in the second and third toes.

 Morton's neuroma rarely affects the nerve between the first and second, or between the fourth and fifth, metatarsal bones.
 It tends to affect only one foot.
-It is rare to get two neuromas at the same time in the same foot.
+It is rare to have two neuromas at the same time in the same foot.

 What causes Morton's neuroma?

 Some say that this condition should not be called Morton's neuroma as, in fact, it is not actually a neuroma.
 A neuroma is a non-cancerous (benign) tumour that grows from the fibrous coverings of a nerve.
 There is no tumour formation in Morton's neuroma.
+Instead, there is a thickening of the nerve.

 The anatomy of the bones of the foot is also thought to contribute to the development of Morton's neuroma.
-For example, the space between the long bones (metatarsals) in the foot is narrower between the second and third, and between the third and fourth metatarsals.
+For example, the space between the long bones (metatarsals) in the foot is narrower between the second and third and between the third and fourth metatarsals.
 This means that the nerves that run between these metatarsals are more likely to be compressed and irritated.
 Wearing narrow shoes can make this compression worse.

 Sometimes, other problems can contribute to the compression of the nerve.
 These include the growth of a fatty lump (called a lipoma) and also the formation of a fluid-filled sac that can form around a joint (a bursa).
 Also, inflammation in the joints in the foot next to one of the digital nerves can sometimes cause irritation of the nerve and lead to the symptoms of Morton's neuroma.

-Who gets Morton's neuroma?
+Who develops Morton's neuroma?

 About three people out of four who have Morton's neuroma are women.
 It commonly affects people between the ages of 40 and 50 but can occur at any age.